BinaryLeo/BinaryLeo/README.md

 <img src="https://komarev.com/ghpvc/?username=binaryleo&color=008080" alt="Profile views " />

-Hello and welcome to my GitHub page!
-My name is Leonardo Moura, I am an Android engineer with over 6 years of experience working on both indie projects and helping small companies bring their ideas to life through high-performance and user-friendly mobile applications that push the boundaries of what's visually possible.
-Through my extensive experience managing all aspects of mobile application development, including design, programming, testing, and launch, I bring a unique perspective to the table that can help increase creativity and innovation on any team.
+Hello and welcome to my GitHub!
+My name is Leonardo Augusto, I am an Android engineer with a strong knowledge of building high-performance and user-friendly mobile applications that push the boundaries of what's visually possible.
+I also have experience in developing Web and Windows- desktop solutions.
+In terms of preferences, I have a passion for developing solutions focused on sustainability, Animal conservation, renewable energy, IoT, and health.
+I also enjoy creating applications and games for the educational industry.

-In addition to my technical skills, I have also 5 years of experience as a Senior Graphic Designer, honing my skills in visual design, typography, and branding.
-This combination of technical and creative expertise allows me to not only develop functional applications but also ensure they have a polished and engaging user interface.
 <div>

 ```javascript